bhatmohit/FIFA_ScoutPro/README.md

 # FIFA ScoutPro

+**Goal:** To develop a model that would help scouts pick best players for their teams by identifying patterns and relationships between different variables, including age, position and physical attributes.

 The project is divided into two parts: **FIFA_Analysis** and **FIFA_Prediction**

 **FIFA_Analysis** attempts to analyze the relationship between different player attributes, and answer the following questions